tokio-rs/website/content/tokio/tutorial/index.md

 applications has been lowered substantially.
 Paired with Tokio's utilities and vibrant ecosystem, writing applications is a breeze.

-Tokio follows very closely to the standard library's naming convention when it makes sense.
+Tokio follows the standard library's naming convention when it makes sense.
 This allows easily converting code written with only the standard library to code written with Tokio.
 With the strong type system of Rust, the ability to deliver correct code easily is unparalleled.

 ## Flexible